akloster/porekit-python/README.rst

 Notes from original author and maintainer:
     * I am not affiliated with Oxford Nanopore Technologies
-    * Neither am I affiliated or in contact with any participant in the MinION MAP
     * This work has been done without any "official documentation", and I don't even know if there is such a thing
     * The documentation of porekit represents my best guess about how MinION